BrodaNoel/cv/README.md

 * Spanish - Native speaker
 * English
   * Writing: I have no problems to chat and keep a written communication.
 In my last 6 years I have been working using JIRA and talking by chat to keep my team in sync. (coworkers mainly from NYC and Orlando)
-  * Speaking & Linstening: When talking about technical stufs, I have no problem, but, I feel like my vocabulary is not big as I would like it to be, so sometimes, in small talks or non-technical-talks, I find myself stuck, but nothing that a cold Beer can not fix :shrug:
+  * Speaking & Listening: When talking about technical stufs, I have no problem, but, I feel like my vocabulary is not big as I would like it to be, so sometimes, in small talks or non-technical-talks, I find myself stuck, but nothing that a cold Beer can not fix :shrug:

 ## Contact
 Mail to brodanoel@gmail.com